 Search engine optimization isn’t just for search engines anymore!

 Step 9: Marketing Your Freelance Writing Business

-Dun, dun, dun….this is the part of freelancing that people don’t really like.
+Dun, dun, dun….this is the part of freelancing that people don’t like.

-When I used to see “marketing” on the top of my to-do list I usually had a reaction similar to this:
+When I used to see “marketing” on the top of my to-do list, I usually reacted similar to this: